okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 In order for someone to make a request to your API, they need an access token.
 How an access token is obtained depends on the client making the request.

 If your API is consumed from another machine or service (instead of users), you can follow the [Client Credentials flow](/docs/guides/implement-grant-type/clientcreds/main/) to create an access token.
+See [Sign users in to your single-page app using the redirect model](/docs/guides/sign-into-spa-redirect/) or [Sign users in to your mobile app using the redirect model](/docs/guides/sign-into-mobile-app-redirect/) for instructions on how to retrieve an access token in those types of app.

-The information contained within an access token varies depending on the type of flow used to create it.
+> **Note**: The information contained within an access token varies depending on the type of flow used to create it.
 For example, the Client Credentials flow doesn't contain any claims with user information such as a user ID or email.
-See [Sign users in to your single-page app using the redirect model](/docs/guides/sign-into-spa-redirect/) or [Sign users in to your mobile app using the redirect model](/docs/guides/sign-into-mobile-app-redirect/) for instructions on how to retrieve an access token in those types of app.

-If you are using [Postman](https://www.postman.com/downloads/) and the Client Credentials flow, you can use an API call of the form `https://{yourOktaDomain}/oauth2/default/v1/token`, with an Authorization header set, and you will get a response containing an access token.
+If you are using [Postman](/code/rest/) and the Client Credentials flow, you can use an API call of the form `https://${yourOktaDomain}/oauth2/default/v1/token`, with an Authorization header set, and you will get a response containing an access token.

 ![Postman showing a token request post response including an access token](/img/postman-post-response.png)